sgmurphy/wordpress-plugins/yith-woocommerce-zoom-magnifier/readme.txt

 YITH WooCommerce Product Gallery & Image Zoom will add a new tab called "Product Gallery & Image Zoom" in "YITH" menu item.
 There, you will find all YITH plugins with quick access to plugin setting page.

+= How can I report security bugs? =
+You can report security bugs through the Patchstack Vulnerability Disclosure Program.
+The Patchstack team help validate, triage and handle any security vulnerabilities.
+[Report a security vulnerability.](https://patchstack.com/database/vdp/yith-woocommerce-zoom-magnifier)

 == Screenshots ==

 1. The Zoom settings page.
 You can disable the zoom features for mobile devices and configure the zoom options.